5 REASONS YOUR BUSINESS NEEDS A MARKETING HEALTHCHECK

-1. Consultation - with the client to understand the business, its objectives, target audience, current marketing activity and marketing materials
+Consult with the client to understand the business, its objectives, target audience, current marketing activity and marketing materials.

-2. Analysis – of social media activity and insights, SEO, google analytics, market research and any other relevant marketing measurement tools the client employs
+Analyse social media activity and insights, SEO, google analytics, market research and any other relevant marketing measurement tools the client employs.

-3. Reporting – a full report should be produced with clear feedback on existing marketing activity and recommendations for improving and refining marketing activity going forward
+A full report should be produced with clear feedback on existing marketing activity and recommendations for improving and refining marketing activity going forward.

-4. Consultation – final meeting with the client to discuss the report and recommendations
+Have a final meeting with the client to discuss the report and recommendations.

 When the Healthcheck process is complete, the findings and recommendations can be built into a Marketing strategy to take your business forward.
-Very often this saves time and money as with clear objectives in mind, decisions can be easily made as opportunities arise, and even better, they can be pre-planned.
+Very often this saves time and money.
+With clear objectives in mind, decisions can be made easily when opportunities arise, and even better, they can be pre-planned.
 This enables small business owners to take charge and feel in control of their marketing.

 I’ve had my Healthcheck, what’s next?